top of page

 Fund it Forward-A volunteer run non-profit organization which believes that parents of special needs children are strong, willing and able to endure daily struggles.
 Mission is the ease the burdens of families with special needs children by raising money for adaptive equipment not covered by health insurance.

-Giving Angels Foundation-At the Giving Angels Foundation, our mission is to enhance the daily functioning of a child with a physical disability from a low income family by awarding grants for life-changing equipment, medical supplies, essential family bills, specialized camps, and therapeutic toys.
+Giving Angels Foundation-For over 20 years, our mission is to enhance the daily functioning of a child with a physical disability from a low income family by awarding grants for life-changing equipment, medical supplies, essential family bills, specialized camps, and therapeutic toys.

 Johnnys Rainbow Foundation-It is the Foundation's mission to help families with special needs children by providing them with financial support called a Rainbow Grant.
 The Rainbow Grant is intended to make a significant difference in the life of the special needs child by funding equipment, experiences, family counseling, therapy, or any other of the child’s needs.